A Semi-spontaneous Dutch Speech Dataset for Speech Enhancement and Speech Recognition: Results

 \subsection{Speech quality}

-The left panel of Figure \ref{fig_quality_enh} shows the DNSMOS score of the base signal (note that ``Base" is identical to ``Overall" in Figure \ref{fig_quality_loc}), and for each of the SE algorithms.
+The left panel of Figure \ref{fig_quality_enh} shows the distribution of DNSMOS scores of the baseline signal (note that ``Base" is identical to ``Overall" in Figure \ref{fig_quality_loc}), and for each of the SE algorithms.
 As the figure shows, the median MOS-score of each SE algorithm improves compared to the baseline signal.
 The largest improvement is achieved for both versions of SGMSE+, in particular SG$_V$, which is the most computationally expensive algorithm of the considered algorithms.
-For clarity, the right panel of Figure \ref{fig_quality_enh} shows the distribution of the improvement in DNSMOS with respect to the baseline signal.
-Here it can be observed that only both versions of SGMSE+ improve the speech quality for each sample in the dataset.
-The other SE algorithms, in particular SNG and SS, reduce the speech quality for some of the samples in the dataset. \looseness=-1
+In the right panel of Figure \ref{fig_quality_loc}, the distribution of the improvement in DNSMOS with respect to the baseline signal is shown.
+Here it can be observed that only both versions of SGMSE+ improve the speech quality for each utterance in the dataset.
+The other SE algorithms, in particular SNG and SS, reduce the speech quality for some of the utterances in the dataset.